 A toe guard is a caster injury prevention tactic that works as a protective barrier to protect people’s toes and feet, reducing injury claims and increasing caster safety.
 They are added to the metal caster rig at the initial assembly process.
 A steel press bends and shapes the steel to fit the toe guard around the caster.

-Toes guards are usually mounted at 1/2 inch off the floor to help protect workers’ feet from being rolled over and smashed.
+As a general recommendation, toe guards are mounted 1/2 inch off the floor.
+This lets the casters move easily on the floor while keeping the cart operator’s feet from getting smashed.
 The guard can also accommodate different heights if necessary.
-This slightly raised height also allows for the wheel to roll and swivel freely without making contact on uneven surfaces.
+This slightly raised height also allows the wheel to roll and swivel freely without making contact on uneven surfaces.

 Steel toe guards are typically preinstalled on the caster during production.
-However, if a customer decides that they would like to install a toe guard retroactively on an already existing caster, that is accomplished with a demountable toe guard.
+However, if a customer decides that they would like to install a toe guard retroactively on an already existing caster to increase worker safety, that is accomplished with a demountable toe guard.
 In this case, the dimensions of the existing caster would be necessary.
 These measurements ensure that the demountable toe guard is the proper size for that particular installation.

-There are also scenarios where a customer may not want a metal toe guard and prefers a softer material.
-In these rare cases, other materials such as plastic or nylon can be made to produce a toe guard.
-The advantage of a softer material is that it allows for the toe guard to take the damage from impacting a floor.
-Even if a floor is so uneven that it collides with the guard at times.
-This way there is limited, or no damage being done to the flooring from this impact.
+In cases where a customer wants a softer material, plastic or nylon toe guards are typically used.
+The advantage of a softer material is that it allows the toe guard to take the damage from impacting a floor, even if the floor is so uneven that it collides with the guard.
+This way, this impact has limited or no damage to the flooring.

 If your application requires toe guards and you are going up a ramp, you’ll want to measure to be sure that the ramp is not on enough of an incline that it prevents the casters from being able to roll up it.